VICTOR JAMES ZAMMIT's

 Supreme Courts in Sydney.

-most Australian States - as well as in Canada - the legal
+States - as well as in Canada - the legal profession is

-profession is "fused" which means that a lawyer
+"fused" which means that a lawyer can be either

-can be either a solicitor or barrister both of which are
+a solicitor or barrister both of which are known as attorneys

-known as attorneys and can practice law in all jurisdictions
+and can practice law in all jurisdictions including the

-matter Victor was involved in was the R v Borg case in 1979
+Victor was involved in was the R v Borg case in 1979 when

-when he, with another lawyer, were amongst the first to
+he, with another lawyer, were amongst the first to successfully

 before Mr Justice Yeldham.
 This is a matter of public record